 Bernal left the RI in 1927 to become the first lecturer in structural crystallography at Cambridge and remained there until 1937 when he obtained a chair in Physics at Birkbeck College, University of London and was the head of the newly established department of crystallography.
 His research included the first x-ray diffraction pattern of a protein (Nature, 1934) and ground breaking work on the structure of viruses and proteins which lead to the foundation of molecular biology.
-This development fundamentally changed the focus of biochemical research and the understanding of biological activity as it allowed for the 3-D chemical structure of the component species to be examined often as the processes occurred.
+This development fundamentally changed the focus of biochemical research and the understanding of biological activity as it allowed for the 3-D chemical structure of the component species to be examined.

 Bernal specialised in the identification of new fields to explore but rarely stayed long enough to fully civilise the area, which he left to trusted colleagues.
 Indeed, two of his former students (Dorothy Hodgkin and Max Pertuz) were awarded Nobel prizes for pioneering work in protein crystallography for the first structural determination of vitamin B12 and haemoglobin, respectively.
 In addition, one of Max Perutz’s students was Francis Crick, who was awarded the Nobel Prize for unravelling the structure of DNA.